 The Distinguished Gentleman’s Ride and The Movember Foundation are working together to tackle men’s health issues.

 Our focus is on gentlemen who have been dealt a tough hand in life.
-In particular, we raise funds for research into prostate cancer, and mental health and suicide prevention programs, as part of our mission to support men’s health globally.
-These funds are invested by our partners, the Movember Foundation, who are the world’s largest men’s health organisation.
+In particular, we raise funds for cutting-edge research into prostate cancer, and mental health and suicide prevention programs, as part of our mission to support men’s health globally.
+These funds are invested by our partner, the Movember Foundation, which is the world’s largest men’s health organisation.

 Prostate cancer is the second most commonly diagnosed cancer in men.
 The Movember Foundation is the largest funder of prostate cancer programs in the world.

 What is prostate cancer?